 Identifying the causePhysical therapy, especially when used with botulinum toxin, to help relax the muscle and reduce painIn some situations, surgery to cut the nerve to the muscle that is in spasmDeep brain stimulation surgeryCertain oral medications, such as pain medication and muscle relaxants

 to weaken or partially paralyze the muscle—This may help improve neck posture, but only if begun soon after torticollis begins.
-The drug's effect wears off after several months and treatment must be repeated.Injection of alcohol or phenol to deaden the nerve that causes the muscle contraction
+The drug's effect wears off after several months and treatment must be repeated.Alcohol or phenol to deaden the nerve that causes the muscle contraction

 There are no guidelines to prevent torticollis.
 Early treatment may help keep the symptoms from worsening.

-Cervical dystonia (spasmodic torticollis).
+Cervical dystonia.
 Dystonia Medical Research Foundation website.
 Available at:

 Collins A, Jankovic J. Botulinum toxin injection for congenital muscular torticollis presenting in children and adults.